yanlynnnnn/tp/docs/DeveloperGuide.md

 *Figure 3.
 Workflow of a `addsvc` command*

 When the user enters the `addsvc` command to add a new service, the user input command undergoes the same command parsing as described in
 [Section 3.3 Logic Component](#33-logic-component).
-During the execution of `AddServiceCommand`, Homerce will check the existing list of services and all the service codes assigned to it.
+During the execution of `AddServiceCommand`, Homerce will check the existing service codes from the services in both the list of services and appointments.
 From the existing list of service codes, Homerce will then generate the next smallest service code ranging from "SC000" to "SC999".
-For example, if Homerce already has an existing list of services with service codes "SC000", "SC001", and "SC005", the next service code generated during the execution of `AddServiceCommand` would be
+For example, if Homerce already has an existing list of services from the service or appointments list  with service codes "SC000", "SC001", and "SC005", the next service code generated during the execution of `AddServiceCommand` would be
 "SC002".

 The following steps will describe the execution of the `AddServiceCommand` in detail, assuming that no errors are encountered.
-1. When the `execute()` method of the `AddServiceCommand` is called, the `ModelManager`'s `getFilteredServiceList()` method is called.
+1. When the `execute()` method of the `AddServiceCommand` is called, the `ModelManager`'s `getFilteredServiceList()` and `getFilteredAppointmentList()` method are called.
-2. The `ModelManager` will return a list of services provided by Homerce to the `AddServiceCommand`.
+2. The `ModelManager` will return a list of services and appointments provided by Homerce to the `AddServiceCommand`.
-3. The `ServiceCodeGenerator` will use the list of services provided and call the `generateServiceCode()` method.
+3. The `ServiceCodeGenerator` will use the list of services and appointments provided and call the `generateServiceCode()` method.
 4. The `ServiceCodeGenerator` will return a unique service code, which is assigned to the service being added.
 5. The `Model` is updated to include the newly added service by calling the `addService()` method of the `ModelManager`, which proceeds to call the `addService()` method of the `ServiceManager`.
 6. The `Ui` component will detect this change and update the GUI.